XinFinOrg/Docs-XF/docs/general/faq.md

     XinFinStats shows the various metrics regarding the current mainnet including the current number of masternodes, masternodes performance, current TPS, block-time, confirmation time, finality and other useful metrics.

 !!! quote "How much is the average time to see my node appear on XinFinStats?"
-    It should be less than a minute after tmn command is executed and finished.
+    It should be less than a minute after One-Click-Installer command is executed and finished.

 !!! quote "Stats page wasn't working and showed a 70-second block.
 What happened?"
     The stats page is javascript code running in your browser.